bhardwajvicky/rag-lightrag-demo/README.md

 ## Notes

-- When running in a Jupyter notebook, uncomment the `nest_asyncio` lines in the code to handle asynchronous operations
 - The system uses `gpt_4o_mini_complete` as the default LLM model, but can be configured to use other models
 - For BIAN documentation, Neo4j storage is specifically used for graph operations
 - LightRAG's dual-view retrieval can be adjusted through QueryParam settings for different use cases